waceke-kc/odin-recipes/README.md

 # odin-recipes
-The HTML asignment from the odin project
+The HTML assignment from the odin project thatinvolves creatig a recipes page